Can Pastilla Beach

 Enjoy the last of the summer parties

-If you haven’t already, now’s your last chance to check out Mallorca’s summer parties.
+If you haven’t already, now’s your last chance to check out Mallorca’s fiestas.
 Here are a few suggestions to get you started.

-• Bop to the live music as you sip a cocktail at one of the island’s many beach clubs.
+• Watch the sunset in style at one of the island’s many beach clubs.

 • Check out the massive range of events in Magaluf.
 You’ll find everything from bingo raves to foam and pool parties.